karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Largest lead generation through webcasts in Embedded, IoT, Aerospace, and Military for the past 5 years Produced and moderated global events in 10 countries Sponsored more than 40 industry events each year
-One of the largest content producers in the electronics space featuring the leading software, semiconductor, and board level suppliers across multiple markets.
+One of the largest content producers in the electronics space featuring the leading software, semiconductor, and board-level suppliers across multiple markets.
 Largest print issues in our market for Military Embedded Systems and Embedded Computing Design Leading custom content and event producer for both profit and non-profit technology organizations